NFL Football Pleaser Bets

 Instead of “getting points” added to your side or total, pleasers deduct points or “give points.”

-Keep reading to find out how and where to bet on football pleasers, the best strategies, and betting tips.
+Keep reading to find out what is a pleaser bet, how and where to bet on football pleasers, and the best strategy to do so.

 NFL Pleasers Betting Guide